aitcheno/dms1_blog/posts/blog-post-w01s1.md

 ![black box room](/w01s1/BlackBox.jpg)
-## <span style="color:blue">I found a room called the Black Box on the Lost On Campus app which helped us find this room. </span>
+## I found a room called the Black Box on the Lost On Campus app which helped us find this room.

 ![Digital Design books](/w01s1/Books.jpg)
 ## We headed to the library to find the digital design books among many